tjex/pdf-correlator/pdf-correlator-project-log.md

 As it's stated on the Gensim website, with a corpus size so low, statistical results are fairly innacurate.
 But to test this similarity sollution, I used two test pdfs.
 One was a lengthy file of generated latin text, the other was a pdf from Bundestag.de, which was in German (none of the pdfs in my corpus are in German).
 I did a quasi 'self-similarity' test by also feeding in what the model thinks are new pdfs, but are in fact pdfs that the model has already been trained on.
 The similarity results were as followed:
-1. Latin pdf: 1% similar to corpus
+1. Latin pdf: 38% similar to corpus
-2. German pdf: 2% similar to corpus
+2. German pdf: 34% similar to corpus
 3. Identical pdfs from corpus: on average 85% similar to corpus

+Done 🕺